GetStream/stream-chat-swift/docusaurus/docs/iOS/guides/push-notifications.md

 ### Getting the list of all devices registered for pushes
     stream chat:push:device:get

-## Managing devices in client code
+## Managing devices with StreamChat SDK

 If you want for a user to receive push notifications, you need to request permissions for this.
 One of the most common places to do so is in `AppDelegate`'s `application(_:didFinishLaunchingWithOptions:)`, for instance like this: